 If you find The Ground Gives Way very difficult (I certainly hope you do!), here are strategies for early game survival.
 These strategies include some that usually applies to roguelikes, but some of which are very specific to TGGW.
-With these hints you should be able to consistently get at least to level 5-6.
+With these hints you should be able to consistently get at least to the bottom of “underground”.

 Since these hints are pretty basic they shouldn’t really be considered spoilers.